d12frosted/elpa-mirror/nongnu/sweeprolog-readme.txt

   The embedded SWI-Prolog runtime must be initialized before it can start executing queries.
-In `sweep', Prolog initialization is done via the C-implemented `sweeprolog-initialize' Elisp function defined in `sweeprolog-module'.  `sweeprolog-initialize' takes one or more arguments, which must all be strings, and initializes the embedded Prolog as if it were invoked externally in a command line with the given strings as command line arguments, where the first argument to
+In `sweep', Prolog initialization is done via the C-implemented `sweeprolog-initialize' Elisp function defined in `sweep-module'.  `sweeprolog-initialize' takes one or more arguments, which must all be strings, and initializes the embedded Prolog as if it were invoked externally in a command line with the given strings as command line arguments, where the first argument to